tacitcoast/tacitcoast/README.md

 <a href="https://vk.com/tacitcoast"><img align="right" alt="Github" src="https://octodex.github.com/images/collabocats.jpg"
                                                   width="25%"/></a>

-- I'm a Talent Sourcer, my job is to research different sources and find people with whom we can collaborate. <br>
+- I'm a Talent Sourcer, my job is to research different sources <br>
+and find people with whom we can collaborate. <br>
-I'm not trying to "hunt" you or sell you anything, we're all human , so let's just get to know each other better. <br>
+I'm not trying to "hunt" you or sell you anything, we're all human, <br>
+so let's just get to know each other better. <br>
 Perhaps our connection will be useful to us in the future.

 - And I'm also learning Python. <br>